Letting go of the block and loosening the chain

 It is highly likely that institutions that embrace this ethos will be ones that maximise the use, development and application of blockchain technology not only for funding purposes but also for management, decision making and the day to day running of the 21st-century museum.

-Cover image mock-up of the future MUZA museum in Malta, courtesy Malta Tourism Authority
+Cover image mock-up of the square in front of the future MUZA museum in Malta, courtesy Malta Tourism Authority